Maine Department of Economic and Community Development (DECD)

 County governments may apply on behalf of the Unorganized Territory.
 Groups of local governments may apply for multi-jurisdictional or joint projects.
 Multi-jurisdictional applications require designation of one local government as the lead applicant and consent for that designation by each participating local government.

 Eligible applicants, including counties as defined above may apply for CDBG assistance on behalf of the five Maine Indian Tribes.
 Maine Indian Tribes are not themselves eligible applicants.

-Sewer, water, storm drainage, parking, roads or streets and other infrastructure improvements are not eligible.
+Sewer, water, storm drainage, parking, roads or streets and other infrastructure improvements and buildings solely for residential use are not eligible.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.